AMCARA Broadcasting Network: AMCARA blocktime issue

 On June 30, 2020, during the joint hearing made by the House Franchises and Good Government committees, ABS-CBN President and CEO, Carlo Katigbak made their speech, reiterating the block-time arrangement between ABS-CBN and AMCARA, saying that was done under the standard commercial agreement.
 On the same day, the NTC and Solicitor General Jose Calida released two alias cease-and-desist orders against Channel 43 on ABS-CBN TV Plus, as well as satellite service Sky Direct to stop further broadcasts.
 Cavite 7th District representative and Senior Deputy Majority Leader, Jesus Crispin Remulla, called the block-time arrangement a dummy relationship, fraud, and a usufruct.

 Reassignment of frequencies

 On January 5, 2022, its former UHF frequencies (channels 23 and 43) were assigned by the NTC to Aliw Broadcasting Corporation (for channel 23) and Sonshine Media Network International (for channel 43).
 The latter shut down on December 21, 2023 due to a 30-day suspension order.

+Former television stations

+Prior to its dissolution, it operates through the following television stations.